the-teacher/rails7-startkit/README.md

 Rails 7 App with Preinstalled Tools is Ready in Minutes!
 ## Why?

-Usually It is difficult and time consuming to setup a typical rails environment from scratch.
+Usually It is difficult and time consuming to setup a typical Rails environment from scratch.

 Since now if you have Ruby and Docker then you have working Rails environment in about 5 minutes without any manual efforts.
 ## What is under the hood?

 <table bgcolor="white">